ibm-build-lab/terraform-ibm-cloud-pak/examples/iaf/README.md

 **NOTE**: These credentials are not required if running this Terraform code within an **IBM Cloud Schematics** workspace.
 They are automatically set from your account.

-## 2. Set Cloud Pak Entitlement Key
+### 2. Set Cloud Pak Entitlement Key

 This module also requires an Entitlement Key.
 Obtain it [here](https://myibm.ibm.com/products-services/containerlibrary) and either store it in the file `entitlement.key` in the root of this repository.
 If you use that filename, the file won't be published to GitHub if you accidentally push to GitHub.

-## 3. Test

-### Using Terraform client

-Follow these instructions to test the Terraform Module manually
+### 3. Configure variables

-Create the file `terraform.tfvars` with the following input variables, these values are fake examples:
+Create the file `terraform.tfvars` with the following input variables.
+NOTE: these values are just examples:

 ```bash
 on_vpc                       = "false"